 Hearing on "Protecting Americans at Risk of PFAS Contamination & Exposure”

-The Environment and Climate Change Subcommittee held a legislative hearing on Wednesday, May 15 at 10:30 am in 2322 of the Rayburn House Office Building on a series of bills aimed at addressing perfluorinated compounds (PFAS) contamination.
+The Subcommittee on Environment and Climate Change of the Committee on Energy and Commerce held a legislative hearing on Wednesday, May 15 at 10:30 am in 2322 of the Rayburn House Office Building.
 The hearing is entitled, “Protecting Americans at Risk of PFAS Contamination & Exposure.”

 H.R.
 535, the "PFAS Action Act of 2019," Reps.
 Dingell (D-MI) and Upton (R-MI) introduced H.R.
 535, the “PFAS Action Act of 2019.”
 The bill requires the EPA Administrator to designate, within one year, all per- and polyfluoroalkyl substances as hazardous substances under Superfund (CERCLA).
 This designation would ensure that PFAS contamination is cleaned up under Superfund authorities.